-If we fail to grow effectively in our existing domestic and international markets our revenue, business, and financial results will be harmed.
+If we fail to grow effectively in our existing markets, our revenue, business, and financial results will be harmed.

-While we are ceasing operations of our marketplaces in Germany, Italy and Spain and stopping development of emerging marketplaces, we continue to operate marketplaces in the United Kingdom and Canada, which are less familiar competitive environments and involve various risks, including the need to invest significant resources and the likelihood that returns on such investments will not be achieved for several years, or possibly at all.
-We expect, as we have in the past, to incur significant losses in the United Kingdom and Canada and face various other challenges, such as obtaining and maintaining access to data, competition for consumers and dealers using our products, new and different competitors, monetizing dealers and other customers, other regulatory environments and laws, different consumer behavior than we are familiar with, and our ability to maintain the number of our account managers to cover those markets.
+While we ceased operations of our marketplaces in Germany, Italy and Spain and stopped development of emerging marketplaces, we continue to operate marketplaces in the United Kingdom and Canada, which are less familiar competitive environments and involve various risks, including the need to invest significant resources and the likelihood that returns on such investments will not be achieved for several years, or possibly at all.
+We expect, as we have in the past, to incur significant losses in the United Kingdom and Canada, and face various other challenges, such as obtaining and maintaining access to data, competition for consumers and dealers using our products, new and different competitors, monetizing dealers and other customers, other regulatory environments and laws, and different consumer behavior than we are familiar with.
 Our operation of several marketplaces requires significant resources and management attention.
 Furthermore, operations in international markets may not yield results similar to those we have achieved in the United States.